 As for the ceremony, many Shamans will do the ceremony in their own unique way.
-My Shaman was pretty hardcore and had me out in the rain forrest by myself after the intake.
+My Shaman was pretty hardcore and had me out in the rain forest by myself after the intake.
 Some Ayahuasca retreats will keep you in a nice cozy cabin, so it all depends on what you want.
-If you want a rugged hardcore experience you can check out Orlando, My Shaman.
-If you want something less depending there are plenty of other good Shamans that can facilitate that.

 What To Bring

 If you do decide to travel to South America for a more cultural experience of Ayahuasca, always bring an open mind, organic natural bug repellant, a lot of American 1 and 5 dollar bills.
 (I’ll let you figure out why when you travel to Peru, Brazil, or Columbia).

 Bring a light long sleeve shirt in case it gets cold at night.
 I would advice hiking boots and rain boots depending on how wet the terrain you are traveling to is.
 A good heavy duty rain jacket if you are traveling to the Amazon.
 A flashlight with extra batteries to see at night.
 And lastly, a healthy tolerance for bugs.

 - How to Prevent a Bad Trip: a Guide to a Safe Psychedelic Experience - May 27, 2015

 - Magic Mushrooms Can Actually Rewire and Change Your Brain - December 26, 2014

 - What Is an Ambivert and How to Find Out If You Are One - November 8, 2014